NL33/electron-git/z-plans/z-later-next.md

 --compare changes: error catching: if a problem, make sure it doesn't stop the app.
 Otherwise, the temp folders could show up in the project

+--worktrees: when remove them, they go to trash.
+Should be deleted altogether (see package for that), otherwise will take up too much user space.

 # discourse site settings
 --if a main-project-topic. then should not allow replies. replies are allowed for comment topics